voltcode/AkkaNetSamples/LocalSamples/README.md

 ### Story

 Anakin begets Luke.
-Some time later, he receives the typical Sith calling - "Come to the dark side".
+Some time later, he receives the Sith calling - "Come to the dark side".
 Anakin falls for it and becoms Darth Vader.
 As Darth Vader, he tells Luke that he is his real father.
 Luke cannot accept the truth.

 ### How to run the sample